etxahun/challenge-me/README.md

 ![](z-climbing.jpg)

-Motivating yourself to constantly learn can be tough.
-If you're looking for something to try, here are some lists of practice sites and challenges you can participate in, some seasonal or on some scheduled basis, others any time you want.
+Motivating yourself - to do, to learn, whatever - can be tough.
+If you're looking for some inspiration, here are some lists of practice sites and challenges you can participate in, some on a regular basis and others any time you want.

 * Here's a [list of sites that offer practice problems](practice.md), on your own or in competition with others, such as Project Euler or Exercism.io.